edgarpf/aws-csaa-tips/README.md

 - Basic monitoring is the default if you created AS launch configuration using AWS console.
 But if you use AWS CLI the default will be detailed monitoring.

+- If the application is scaling up and down multiple times within the hour, the issue lies on the cooldown period of the Auto Scaling group.

 - When you delete an AS Group, its parameters minimum, maximum, and desired capacity are all set to Zero (it shows under AWS Console view as well), hence, it terminates all its EC2 instances.

 ## RDS (Relational Database Service) and DynamoDB